ZygZagGaming/hearty/README.md

 [Modrinth Page](https://modrinth.com/project/hearty)<!-- modrinth_exclude.end -->

-A Forge mod that provides several features that change how health is displayed in Minecraft.
+A NeoForge mod that provides several features that change how health is displayed in Minecraft.

 ## For modders
 ### Adding to existing Gradle project